There Will Be an Eclipse in December

 O brethren, I ask of thee, what shade dost thou follow?

-And if blood, then human.
-And if human, then mortal.
+If blood, then human.
+If human, mortal.

 Still the Venusians say that Venus was the highest and I must obey the Venusians.

-I mock not thy faith, but thy idols.
-For I am witness, and I shall speak a witness!
 My tongue speaks thy own doubts, thy cry after dark:

 Why Venus and not Eke?